 Purpose: To verify that the DUT properly uses the InitiatorTaskTag, Version Max, and Version Active fields.

-Reference: 10.12; 10.12.4, 10.13.1; 10.13.2.
+Reference: iSCSI Standard Clause 10.12; 10.12.4, 10.13.1; 10.13.2.

 Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.